wdorsey/dotVFile/README.md

 ## Core Types

 ### VDirectory
-A `VDirectory` represents a virtual directory path in the VFile system.
+`VDirectory` represents a virtual directory path in the VFile system.

 ```JSON
 {